 - For its Real estate and hotels, Foods, agro-industrial and commodities, Banking and Petrochemicals segments which are, or a part or parts thereof, considered essential business establishments in accordance with the government's ECQ guidelines, a skeletal work force and rotation schedules for highly critical functions and activities have been employed.
-To supplement this, various precautionary measures were also implemented such as strict adherence to personal hygiene practices, mandatory temperature checks and social distancing protocols, and proper and frequent sanitation and deep disinfection of plant premises, offices, branches and supermarkets. - For the other employees of the Group, work-from-home arrangements, job reassignment and other flexible personnel resourcing measures have been implemented. - For its Air transportation segment, prior to the suspension of all flights beginning March 19, 2020, lost capacity due to cancellation of international flights have been redeployed into the domestic network.
-In addition, various cost saving and cash preservation initiatives were undertaken. - The Banking segment opens as many branches feasible, ensures cash availability in ATMs, maintains availability of various digital and online products, and has provided its customers 30-day grace period for loan payments.
+To supplement this, various precautionary measures were also implemented such as strict adherence to personal hygiene practices, mandatory temperature checks and social distancing protocols, and proper and frequent sanitation and deep disinfection of plant premises, offices, branches and supermarkets. - For the other employees of the Group, work-from-home arrangements, job reassignment and other flexible personnel resourcing measures have been implemented. - For its Air transportation segment, prior to the suspension of all flights beginning March 19, 2020, lost capacity due to cancellation of international flights have been redeployed into the domestic network. - The Banking segment opens as many branches feasible, ensures cash availability in ATMs, maintains availability of various digital and online products, and has provided its customers 30-day grace period for loan payments. - Rationalization of OPEX and CAPEX plans, including reduction of non-essential expenses, deferment of certain expansion projects and freeze hiring. - These measures were timely adjusted to correspond to the shift from ECQ to MECQ and eventually to GCQ.